jhofker/alexa-lists-event-forwarder/README.md

     * Tap "Enable to Use" and go through the account linking process
     * Grant the Lists Read/Write Access permissions

 5. That should be it!
 Now, just say to your Echo device: "*Alexa, add milk and eggs to my shopping list*".
 You should see two events forwarded to your custom endpoint.
-Use the information provided to do whatever you want to do with the Alexa API.
+Use the information provided to do whatever you want to do with the [Alexa List Management API](https://developer.amazon.com/en-US/docs/alexa/list-skills/list-management-api-reference.html).